Noise dosimeter: Standardization

-The international body that specifies the technical requirements of such instruments as sound level meters and dosimeters is the International Electrotechnical Commission (IEC) based in Geneva; whereas the method of their use is normally given in an International Organization for Standardization (ISO) publication.
+The international body that specifies the technical requirements of such instruments as sound level meters and dosimeters is the International Electrotechnical Commission (IEC) based in Geneva; however, the method of their use is normally given in an International Organization for Standardization (ISO) publication.
 In the U.S., the American National Standards Institute (ANSI) ANSI S1.25-1991 (R2007) specifies the performance characteristics of personal noise dosimeters.

 Use of dosimeters

 The original dosimeters were designed to be belt worn with a microphone connected to the body of the dosimeter and mounted on the shoulder as near to the ear as practicable.
 These devices were worn for the full work shift and at the end would give a readout initially in percentage dose, or in some other exposure metric.
-These were the most common way of making measurements to meet legislation in the USA, but in Europe, the conventional sound level meter was favoured.
+These were the most common way of making measurements to meet legislation in the US, but in Europe, the conventional sound level meter was favoured.
 There were many reasons for this, but in general in Europe the dosimeter was distrusted for several reasons, some being.